imelinc/imelinc/README.en.md

 ## 🚀 About Me

 I'm a software engineering student highly motivated to learn and grow professionally.
 I have hands-on experience in data analysis projects and a solid background in object-oriented programming, data structures, and data science.
 I enjoy facing new challenges and working as part of a team.
-Currently, I'm interested in deepening my knowledge in artificial intelligence and big data.
+Currently, I'm interested in deepening my knowledge in artificial intelligence.

 ---